Renato Curcio: Red Brigades and aftermath

 Embittered by his expulsion from the radical Red Line faction of Lavoro Politico in August 1969, Curcio decided to drop out of Trento and forget his degree, even though he already had passed his final examinations.
 Prior to transferring his bases of activities to Milan, Curcio married, in a mixed (Catholic-Waldensian) ceremony, Margherita (Mara) Cagol, a Trentine sociology major, fellow radical, and daughter of a pent and worker group.
 Curcio and Cagol began publishing a revolutionary journal in 1967, entitled Political Work, which set up the ideological foundation for a number of groups, including the Metropolitan Political Collective (CPM).
 A more militant faction of the CPM, led by Curcio and Cagol, splintered off in 1967 and formed the Red Brigades, which was intended to participate politically while also conducting clandestine military operations.

 However, after getting arrested in February 1971 for occupying a vacant house, the Curcios and the most militant members of the Proletarian Left went completely underground and organized the Red Brigades and spent the next three years, from 1972 to 1975, engaging in a series of bombings and kidnappings of prominent figures.
 One of these assassination victims was the Chief Inspector of Turin's anti-terrorism task force.
 In February 1975, Cagol and a small commando group from the Red Brigades broke Curcio out of a poorly secured prison without having to use any violence.
 Four months later, a shootout occurred at a safe house between the Red Brigades and the Carabinieri forces, resulting in Cagol being shot twice and eventually dying.
 The death of his wife forced Curcio into a deep depression, one that caused sloppiness in his work.
 Curcio was again captured by the authorities in January 1976, tried, convicted and imprisoned.
 The assassinations and kidnappings continued during his incarceration, however, creating suspicion about whether or not Curcio was the actual leader of the group.

 After Curcio's incarceration, the Red Brigades began changing its identity, with its members becoming younger and increasingly more militant.
 This increased militarization of the group led to a sharp uptick in the number of attacks and assassinations between the years of 1976 and 1978, culminating in the assassination of former Italian Prime Minister Aldo Moro in 1978.

 In 1990, while still incarcerated, Curcio started a publishing company, along with Steffano Petrella and Nicola Valentino, called Sensibili alle Foglie, or Sensitive to the Leaves.

 In April 1993 he was allowed to spend the day outside the jail in order to work as a writer, then in 1998 he was freed.

 To date, Curcio has not expressed remorse for the activity of the Red Brigades.

 In August 2007, French actress Fanny Ardant expressed her "admiration" for the Red Brigades leader as a "hero", adding she "considered the Red Brigades phenomenon to be very moving and passionate".
-For her comments, the actress was sued in the Italian courts by Piero Mazzola, the son of an Italian policeman killed by the Red Brigades.
+For her comments, the actress was sued in the Italian courts by Piero Mazzola, the son of an Italian police officer killed by the Red Brigades.